Home / Ingredients / DHM (Dihydromyricetin)

 Why liposomal

 Raw DHM has poor oral bioavailability.
 Liposomal preparations wrap the molecule in phospholipid vesicles that survive gut transit and release DHM into systemic circulation.
 The Afterburners protocol uses liposomal DHM for the peak-exposure stages (Afterburner, Nightcap, Mayday) and a smaller Debrief dose because the main metabolic rush is over by morning.
+Whether the liposomal form closes the gap to the rodent data has not been formally tested.

 GABA-A rebound